 "req" is a literal string identifying this as a request.

+<type> is "xml", "json" or "cbor" indicating the MQTT payload data type as described in clause 6.5.4.
+A wildcard may be used to listen for any type.

 When it receives a request, the Receiver shall perform the Core Transport operations associated with the request, including any access control policy checks.
 In particular it shall check the request expiration timestamp (if any) contained in the request, since it is possible that that time might have passed while the message was being stored by MQTT.